Call4Cloud | MMP-C | Autopilot | Device Preparation

 Hotel Microsoft Store Apps: Transformania

-This blog will show you my experiences with the new Microsoft Store App functionality in Intune.
-I wanted to publish the next part of my Autopilot series this week… but I guess with all the commotion going on I decided to write something about the New Store Apps functionality in Intune.
-It’s a bit of a quickly written blog but I hope you like it.
+This blog will show my experiences with Intune’s new Microsoft Store App functionality.
+I wanted to publish the next part of my Autopilot series this week, but with all the commotion going on, I decided to write something about the functionality of the new store apps in Intune.
+It’s a bit of a quickly written blog, but I hope you like it.

-I am not going to guide you through each simple step but I am going to show you how you can abuse use it to install other Store Apps even when the Microsoft Store is blocked.
-I will divide this blog into multiple parts
+I won’t guide you through each simple step, but I will show you how to use it to install other Store Apps even when the Microsoft Store is blocked.

 1. Introduction